 Sheila is the consummate “cat whisperer”.
 She has a particular love for Siamese cats.
 She was about halfway through an awful divorce in 2013 when she fell in love with a Siamese cat named Coco.
 She bought a deluxe, soft-sided cat carrier and beamed with joy as she loaded Coco up to bring her home from the Humane Society.

 Sheila double parked when she got to her apartment, because she had lots of stuff to unload.
 Imagine her horror when she came back for the new carrier and found that Coco had bolted!
 How could this happen to Sheila, a responsible animal rescuer?
 Sheila described the extreme lengths she went through to locate Coco – flyers, social media, neighborhood canvasses and the services of an animal communicator.
-After all of her efforts, Sheila finally found Coco on the other side of town.
+Coco had been sighted all across the Southshore neighborhood.
+Sheila’s final effort was to set a live trap with a bowl of tuna in her apartment garage.
+The next day Sheila woke up to Coco in the trap!

 Jane reflected on how things can change overnight.
 One year she spent Labor Day weekend backpacking with her sister, feeling strong and free.
 She kept a doctor’s appointment immediately after and walked out of the office with a diagnosis: Jane had cancer.
 In the space of one year, she went through three surgeries, chemo and radiation treatments.